East Cornwall · PL11

 Why Torpoint is its own job.

-Conservation Area covers the seafront and historic streets.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers the seafront and historic streets.
 Cremyll Peninsula to the south is AONB; significant Plymouth commuter demand drives town-edge development.
 For renovation specifically, parts of Torpoint sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Torpoint drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Torpoint project as a PL11-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL11 parish brief as the design brief and the Torpoint application has somewhere to land.
+Whether the project is on Edwardian semis in the centre or further out toward Saltash, the renovation response is locally tuned.

 Planning note